Keep an Eye on Symptoms Daily

 Keep Track of Liquids

-Ask your doctor if you need to limit how much fluid you get per day.
-Remember, it's not just what you drink that counts.
+Ask your doctor if you need to limit how much fluid you get each day.
+Remember, it isn't just what you drink that counts.
 Ice, ice cream, hard candy, sherbet, gelatin, and soup all add up.
 Weigh yourself every morning.
-Quick weight gain can be a sign that you’re building up fluid.
+Quick weight gain can be a sign that fluid is building up inside your body.

 Follow a well-rounded diet.
 Fruits and veggies should fill up about half of your plate at each meal.
 And don’t forget to have some whole grains.
 Low-fat or fat-free dairy will also help.
 Lean meats, seafood, beans, seeds, and processed soy should be your proteins.
 Keep solid fats, refined grains, and sugars to a minimum.